Ookwemin Minising

 View all projects

-Located on Toronto’s newly naturalised waterfront, Ookwemin Minising (formerly Villiers Island) is a mixed-use masterplan that transforms an industrial precinct into a vibrant new community.
-The design breaks from conventional grid-and-podium typologies in favour of an "Open Block" structure, with small-scale, mid-rise, tall mid-rise and tall buildings carefully located to ensure a sunlit, human-scaled streetscape.
+The design breaks from conventional grid-and-podium typologies in favour of an 'Open Block' structure, with small-scale, mid-rise, tall mid-rise and tall buildings carefully located.
+Density is concentrated in the centre of the site, each block must contain a variety of typologies, and there should be gaps in between the buildings.
+These three simple rules ensure a sunlit, human-scaled streetscape.
 Architecture frames public life and contributes to a pedestrian-first public realm with a clear hierarchy of frontages; porous where it meets Biidaasige Naturefront, pedestrianised and on a human scale around the Centre Commons, and tall and formal fronting Keating Channel.

-This is a carefully composed and collaborative project informed by meaningful Indigenous engagement.
+This is a composed and collaborative project informed by meaningful Indigenous engagement.
 This new piece of Toronto will deliver thousands of homes and a unique public realm, setting a global benchmark for inclusive and resilient waterfront living.

 The masterplan with its rich mix of buildings occupies an island where the newly naturalised River Don meets Toronto’s waterfront